inhovation97/Attention-based-semantic_segmentation/README.md

 --------------------------------------------

 ## Dataset
-+ All images were preprocessed with 224 by 224 resolution.
++ All images were resized with 224 by 224.

 |Dataset|Train set|Valid set|Test set|
 |:---:|:---:|:---:|:---:|